 Fluttershy gets a minor one when Twilight and Rainbow Dash start arguing.
-Unlike in the past wherein her pleas would be drowned out by others, this time she talks normally at first before finally shouting "Girls!
+Unlike in the past wherein her pleas would be drowned out by others, this time she talks normally at first before she finally puts herself between them and yells "Girls!
 STOP!!", and telling them that they shouldn't fight.
 And it works.
 Even better, she doesn't immediately apologize after shouting, like she would have in previous seasons.
 That's character development right there!

 After losing confidence in herself, Twilight and Rainbow Dash fly over Ponyville to have a heart-to-heart talk.
 While this appears to be heartwarming.
 It manages to be awesome as well.
 In Ponyville below, her friends, the Cutie Mark Crusaders, and practically the whole town help out by reenacting all the information that she needed to learn.
 Rainbow Dash absorbs it and retains that information.
 Ingenious.

 Twilight has one by organizing the town reenactment after realizing that Rainbow is very observant when flying, allowing her to learn subconsciously.

 Rainbow Dash not only passes that Wonderbolts test, but aces it. with a score of 100%!

 Fluttershy's way with animals is shown to be even greater than we realized, as Angel—a rabbit— is snatched up by Owlowiscious—one of the Thousand—and Owlowiscious doesn't eat Angel, nor does Angel die of fright.